-5 Useful SEO Insights You Can Learn from Google Analytics
+6 Useful SEO Insights You Can Learn from Google Analytics

 Navigate to Behavior > Site Content > Landing Pages and adjust the time periods to compare quarter-over-quarter or year-over-year.

-You can look out for any negative trends on each individual page.
+Watch for negative trends on each individual page.
 If a specific page has seen a noticeable decline, the issue is most likely isolated to that one page.

 However, if there is a negative decrease across several pages, it may be a sign that there are some more technical issues to work through.